"Philippines, Province of China" banners

-On July 12, 2018, tarpaulin banners containing the phrase "Welcome to the Philippines, province of China" were discovered to have been installed in various parts of Metro Manila.
-The date also marks the second anniversary of Philippines v.
-China, an international arbitration case that ruled the legality of the People's Republic of China's claims over the South China Sea.
+On July 12, 2018, tarpaulin banners containing the phrase "Welcome to the Philippines, Province of China" were discovered in various parts of Metro Manila.
+The date also marks the second anniversary of the South China Sea Arbitration, an international arbitration case that ruled against the legality of the People's Republic of China's claims over the South China Sea.

 Background

 Banner description

 The tarpaulin banners were red and features the Flag of the People's Republic of China flanked with two dragons.
 It also displays the text "Welcome to the Philippines, Province of China" in white letters presenting the Southeast Asian country as a province of the People's Republic of China.
 It also features Chinese text in yellow characters below the English text which loosely translates to "Welcome to China's Philippines".
 Traditional Chinese characters were used in the banners which are not used widely in mainland China.

 The banners' text appears as a possible reference to a joke made by Philippine President Rodrigo Duterte of offering the country as a province of its larger northern neighbor in a forum of Chinese Filipino businessmen in February 2018.

 No group or individual has claimed responsibility for the banners.